waldamegh/PrivateBlockchainWithExpress.jsAPI/README.md

 # Private Blockchain with Express.js API

-This project illustrates a simple example of private blockchain stored in LevelDB and interact with it through a web server API (Express framework)
+This project illustrates a simple example of private blockchain stored in LevelDB and interacted with it through a web server API (Express framework)

 ## RESTful web API (Express.js framework)